Liberty Oilfield Services Sets Terms For $400 Million IPO

 Assuming a successful IPO at the midpoint per Common Class A share price of $17.50, the post-IPO market cap would be approximately $2.2 billion, resulting in a Price/Sales multiple of 5.86x.

-Compared to a recent oilfield services company that went public, ProPetro (Pending:PUMP), which has a 2.57x Price/Sales multiple, Liberty’s offering is incredibly high-priced.
+Compared to a recent oilfield services company that went public, ProPetro, which has a 2.57x Price/Sales multiple, Liberty’s offering is incredibly high-priced.

 Irrespective of Liberty’s too-high valuation, I have been a consistent bear on the immediate prospects of oilfield services companies, believing that a worldwide oil glut will keep a lid on macro pricing, thereby resulting in little pricing power for the services companies.